• Skip to main content

 Jump to Recipe

-Strawberry Shortcake White Chocolate Bark is the cutest Valentine’s Day gift you could give a friend or lover!
-An incredible combination of pure white chocolate and strawberry flavoured chocolate gets topped with crumbled shortbread for texture and more freeze-dried strawberries for taste.
-Not only does this look fabulous, but it tastes amazing and is super simple to make.
+Want the cutest 4 ingredients Valentine’s Day gift?
+This Strawberry Shortcake White Chocolate Bark is for you!
+Not only does this treat look fabulous, but it tastes amazing and is super simple to make.

 Strawberry White Chocolate Bark.